ibm-bluemix-mobile-services/bluemix-simple-http-client-swift/README.md

     ]
 )
 ```
+* 0.3.x releases are tested on OSX and Linux with DEVELOPMENT-SNAPSHOT-2016-06-06-a
 * 0.2.x releases are tested on OSX and Linux with DEVELOPMENT-SNAPSHOT-2016-05-03-a
 * 0.1.x releases were tested on OSX and Linux with DEVELOPMENT-SNAPSHOT-2016-04-25-a